-Redraw facilities are a feature attached to loans (namely home loans and personal loans) whereby account-holders can withdraw money they’ve already contributed to pay off their loan.
+A redraw facilities is a feature of certain types of loans (namely home loans and personal loans) which allows account-holders to withdraw money they’ve already contributed in the form of loan payments.
 The balance of this facility consists of whatever extra payments the borrower has already made towards paying off their loan, on top of their usual regular monthly repayments.

 The benefits of a redraw facility

 The amount owing on the life of her mortgage has been reduced thanks to the four and a half months excess savings in her account.
 She has the extra money to pay her credit card debt plus the benefit of the $3,500 left in her redraw account for future growth.

 You should also be aware of the tax advantages of using this facility, because while any interest earned on a cash investment will be taxed at your marginal tax rate, any interest that you save on your home loan by holding money in a redraw facility will not be subject to tax.